SAP-samples/cloud-extension-s4hana-business-process/mission/develop-serverless/README.md

 This serverless function is used to generate a qrcode for the updated Business Partner address and it uploads the same to the S/4HANA on premise system along with the business partner details.

-The implementation showcases the following features of the SAP Cloud Platform Serverless Runtime:
+The implementation showcases the following features of the SAP BTP, Serverless Runtime:

   - AMQP trigger for invoking the serverless function
   - OData Provisioning for registering the S/4HANA OData Services